Rassoul Ndiaye

-Rassoul Ndiaye (born 11 December 2001) is a professional footballer who plays as a midfielder for Ligue 2 club Sochaux.
-Born in France, he is a youth international for Senegal.
+Rassoul Ndiaye (born 11 December 2001) is a professional footballer who plays as a central midfielder for Ligue 1 club Le Havre.
+Born in France, he plays for the Senegal national team.

-Professional career
+Club career

 Ndiaye is a youth product of Sochaux, and signed his first professional contract with Sochaux on 20 March 2019.
 On 13 August 2019, he made his professional debut for Sochaux in a 2–1 Coupe de la Ligue loss to Paris FC.

 International career

-Born in France, Ndiaye is of Senegalese descent.
+Ndiaye holds French and Senegalese nationalities.
 He was called up to represent the Senegal U23s for a set of 2023 Africa U-23 Cup of Nations qualification matches.